MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-reporting-server.md

 The prerequisites checker will report the following error:  **Management Server Upgraded Check - The management server to which this component reports has not been upgraded.**

 To work around this issue, install the System Center 2016 - Operations Manager Operations console on the server hosting the Reporting server role and then retry upgrading the Reporting server role to version 1801.
-Once the upgrade is successfully completed, you can re-run setup and uninstall the upgraded Operations console from the Reporting server.
+Once the upgrade is successfully completed, you can rerun setup and uninstall the upgraded Operations console from the Reporting server.

 ## To upgrade the Reporting server